philoye/dotfiles/README.markdown

 Installation
 ------------

 The idea is that there's a hidden directory called `.dotfiles` in home directory.
-All files of these files are then symlinked from your home directory using the supplied Rake task.
+All files in this directory are symlinked from your home directory using the supplied Rake task.
 That way your entire home directory isn't a git working tree.

 To install: